realdah/simple-json-replay-server/README.md

  0.0.11 | support filtering by **headers** value.
  0.0.12 | support new response type as **html**
- 0.1.0 | support file download, new response type as **file**
+ 0.1.0 | support file download, new response type as **file** 0.1.2 | support 302 forwarding with a location (relative path or absolute path)

 ---